Skip to Content

 Visit the Belém Tower + Historical Neighborhood of Belém

-Belém is one of the most famous neighborhoods in Lisbon.
-Although not particularly central, it’s easily accessible by taking tram number 15 in the Cais do Sodré station in the city center.
+Belém is one of the most famous neighborhoods.
+Although not particularly central, it’s easily accessible by taking tram number 15 at the Cais do Sodré station in the city center.

-In Belem, there are a few landmarks including the Jerónimos Monastery (more about that later) and the Belém Tower (Torre de Belém) that are truly must sees in Lisbon.
+In Belem, there are a few landmarks including the Jerónimos Monastery (more about that later) and the Belém Tower (Torre de Belém).

 If you’d rather visit the area with a guide, check out the Belem Walking Tour.
 On this 3 hour tour, you’ll visit the Jeronimos Monastery, see the other landmarks like the Belem Tower, and even get to savor a pastel de nata. ➥ BOOK IT HERE